vegaprotocol/documentation/docs/node-operators/how-to/restart-network.md

 This should be done via a pull request on the [networks](https://github.com/vegaprotocol/networks) repo and ideally approved by 2/3+1 of all validators.

-### Step 3: Restart the network
+### Restart the network

 :::note
-This is a critical step that needs to be done with all validators synchronously.
-(This will not be needed in future updates).
+This is a critical step that needs to be done with all validators synchronously, if not using Visor for protocol upgrades.
 :::

 All validators need to restart their node in a synchronous way.
 This is required as the network needs to synchronise its state with the Ethereum state in relation to the Vega token delegation to the Vega network.